Monarch butterfly on swamp milkweed in Michigan. Photo by Jim Hudgins/USFWS.

 A simple, native flower garden will attract beautiful butterflies to your yard and help pollinators stay healthy.
 In addition to nectar from flowers, monarch butterflies need milkweed to survive, so if you notice the leaves on your milkweed have been chomped, don’t worry, it’s a great sign!

 We are excited to be a part of leading the charge in protecting monarch butterflies across the American landscape.
 Saving the monarch butterfly will not happen without working together, creating collaborative opportunities.
-We are engaging with multiple partners throughout North America to enhance our conservation efforts to provide a future filled with monarchs.
+We are engaging with more than 50 partners throughout North America to enhance our conservation efforts to provide a future filled with monarchs.